ArthurRukoly/flutter-test-task/README.md

 I couldn't research and learn about unit testing in provided time.

 - Using state management approaches or libraries such as BLoC (flutter_bloc), Riverpod or others; <br>
-Originally was Planned to implement it after completing default state management, but refactoring took too much time, and some features went missing (like pagination)
+Originally was Planned to implement it after completing default state management, but refactoring took too much time, and some features went missing (like pagination).
+This would require more research from my side.